 The journal Impact Factor is the average number of times articles from the journal published in the past two years have been cited in the Journal Citation Reports (JCR) year.
-Journal Impact Factors are released annually by Thomson Reuters' Journal Citation Reports.
+Journal Impact Factors are released annually by Clarivate Analytics' Journal Citation Reports.

 Impact factors can be used to identify journals that are relevant to your research and where you may want to publish your work.
 Furthermore, you can confirm the status of a journal that you have already published your work.